David Alcaide: Nine-ball

+At the 2023 Mosconi Cup he made the winning pot as he defeated Shane Wolford to seal an 11-3 victory for Europe at the Alexandra Palace.

 Other disciplines

 In addition to nine-ball, Alcaide is an accomplished ten-ball player.
 At the 2009 WPA World Ten-ball Championship, Alcaide reached the knockout rounds before defeating Antonio Gabica 9–8, Chao Fong-pang 9–5, Dennis Orcollo and Darren Appleton (both 9–6) to reach the semi-finals, before losing to Lee Vann Corteza 9–7, after leading 7–6.
 Alcaide repeated this performance, losing only to eventual winner Dennis Orcollo and win the bronze medal at the 2011 WPA World Eight-ball Championship.
 In the match for third place, he won against Darren Appleton 9–2.
 At the 2015 WPA World Ten-ball Championship, Alcaide reached the knockout round, defeating Francisco Bustamante 11–9, Chang Jung-lin 11–8, Mieszko Fortuński 11–7 and Johann Chua 11–9 to reach a third world championship semi-final.
 In this semi-final, Alcaide once again lost, this time to Carlo Biado 2–11.
 He won one event on the Predator International ten-ball Tour, at the 2009 Portugal Open.

 Alcaide is a two-time Euro Tour champion, having won both the 2009 Treviso Open and 2016 Treviso Open, reaching the final on three other occasions, and the semi-final on six occasions.

 In March 2019, Alcaide competed in a professional snooker ranking event when he took part in the 2019 Gibraltar Open after successfully qualifying, where he lost 1–4 to David Gilbert in the first round.
 Alcaide has represented Spain at the World Cup of Pool on nine occasions, alongside partner Francisco Sánchez Ruíz, but only passed the first round on three occasions.
 Alcaide is a several time European Pool Championships winner, having won the Straight pool championship in 2010, eight-ball in 2013 and the ten-ball event twice, in 2014 and 2016.